Now that American Keystone is in Liquidation, who will adjust claims?

 How do I request a proof of claim form from the Receiver?

-When you initially file a claim with FIGA, the Receiver is notified and they will automatically send you a proof of claim form within the normal processes.
+When you initially file a claim with FIGA, the Receiver is notified and we will automatically send you a proof of claim form within the normal processes.
 If it has been two weeks since you filed your claim with FIGA and you have still not received a proof of claim form, you may request one from the Receiver using the “Contact Us” form or by calling the Receiver at 1-850-413-3081 (toll free to Florida residents by calling 1-800-882-3054).